tetratelabs/istio-distro.io/content/getistio-cli/install-istio/_index.en.md

 # type dont remove or customize
 type : "docs"
 ---
-As explained earlier, GetIstio by default communicates to the cluster defined by your Kubernetes configuration.
-Please make sure you’re connected to the correct cluster before proceeding with the installation steps.
+GetIstio by default communicates to the cluster defined by your Kubernetes configuration.
+Please make sure you’re connected to the correct cluster before proceeding.

-The most common example is to install the demo profile of Istio, That can be done using [getistio istioctl](/getistio-cli/reference/getistio_istioctl) command
+To install the demo profile of Istio, That can be done using [getistio istioctl](/getistio-cli/reference/getistio_istioctl) command
 ```sh
 getistio istioctl install --set profile=demo
 ```